How MyYaad protects

 AI responds with shadows

-The LLM responds using the shadow values naturally.
+The AI responds using the shadow values naturally.
 Because shadows are realistic (not [NAME] placeholders), the AI produces coherent, useful responses.

 - 12